AI-Guru/helibrunna/README.md

 - Support for [TensorBoard](https://www.tensorflow.org/tensorboard).
 - Support for [Weights & Biases](https://wandb.ai/home).
 - Distributed training [Accelerate](https://huggingface.co/docs/accelerate/index) (untested).
+- Basic model inference with temperature sampling.
+- Uploading to Hugging Face.

 These features are planned:

-- Running model inference.
 - Exposing the model as an OpenAI compatible API.
 - Fine-tuning.
 - Fine-tuning with LoRA adapters.
 - Quantization.
-- Uploading to Hugging Face.
 - Downloading from Hugging Face.
 - Training on a GPT2-size dataset, such as openwebtext.